I made a key discovery to win a Nobel but it was my boss who took the prize – 2024-04-29 19:39:39

 The study of flies brought Lemaitre wide recognition.

-There are about 1,500 species of flies Drosophila, which we call the fruit fly.
+There are regarding 1,500 species of flies Drosophila, which we call the fruit fly.
 It is an animal that has evolved to benefit from the fruits that we grow, and has been the star of several Nobel Prizes.

 So much so that the Nobel Foundation recognizes its role: “The Drosophila melanogaster It is used in laboratories around the world and has been integral to the work of many Nobel laureates.”.

 “The Drosophila It has many advantages in the laboratory.
 They have short generation times, and are easy and cheap to breed.
-In fact, the Drosophila “It is so easy to reproduce that they have been bred on a space shuttle to understand how space flight could affect the human immune system.”
+In fact, the Drosophila “It is so easy to reproduce that they have been bred on a space shuttle to understand how space flight might affect the human immune system.”

 When Professor Lemaitre went to work in a small laboratory on the outskirts of Paris, directed by Professor Jules Hoffman, He says that “he was investigating the immune system of flies, but without looking at the genetic component.”